Ahmed-Anwar-2001/Dr-I-Need/README.md

 -> Access to Hospital admins to edit Doctor info practising in their Hospital.
 -> Elaborate User profile
 -> Collect medical related news through webscrapping

+Checkout the website hosted at pythonanywhere.com-
+drineed.pythonanywhere.com

+The website doesn't contain the news content due to space limitations for free hosting